-In preparing these financial statements, management has evaluated events and transactions for potential recognition or disclosure through November 8, 2021, which is the date the financial statements were available to be issued.
+In preparing these financial statements, management has evaluated events and transactions for potential recognition or disclosure through November 14, 2022, which is the date the financial statements were available to be issued.
+There are no subsequent events or transactions that require recognition or disclosure in these financial statements.